 The plight eventually gave birth to the United Nations and other human and civil rights defenders.
 Although some states are still imposing stringent policies that challenge the survival of these human rights organizations, The UNHRC had extended their calls for nations to protect and facilitate the humanitarian efforts of these institutions.
 Read more: Phoenix New Time and Village Voice Media | Wikipedia

 Having identified the horrifying extent to which civil liberty human rights violation had reached, a collection of ten persons made the step to form the American Civil Liberties Union.
-That was back then during the 1920s.
-The primary reason for its formation was to protect the freedom of speech, with the aim of empowering anti-war protests.

 ACLU founder, Rodger Baldwin, once exclaimed,” Unless we have enough people who are willing and able to stand and defend their rights, we cannot become a democracy.”
 These may not be the exact structure of his exclamation, but it is through this philosophical thinking, which made their victory against racial discrimination in public schools, a standing monument of the particular desire by Mr. Baldwin to have a democratic society nourished by people enjoying civil liberty.
 In 1954, ACLU, together with NAACP, influenced the Supreme Court to rule in favor of the case presented by ACLU in the Brown vs. Board of Education hearing.
 Learn more about Jim Larkin: http://www.azcentral.com/story/news/politics/immigration/2014/12/16/proceeds-arpaio-suit-fund-asu-journalism-chair/20480479/